cse110-sp21-group8/cse110-sp21-group8/admin/meetings/041221-kickoff.md

         - Team leads will edit and notify team when final version is ready for signatures

 5. Preview of next meeting
     - solidfy time?
+        - planning on 6-7
     - video skills
+        - team leads will put it together
     - brainstorm
+        - For the video:
+            -  anime introductions
+            -  passing an item around zoom
+            -  Tik-Tok challenge

 6. Group Bonding
     - any ideas?
+        - we decided skribble.io

 ## To do for next meeting:
   - sign and submit the contract by tonight if possible